Updated on 08 October 2020

 Further information on these requirements can be found on the Irish Health Service COVID-19 Advice Page.

 On 20th March the decision was taken to temporarily cease accepting new visa applications.
 Increasing travel restrictions and the measures introduced as part of the Government’s efforts to interrupt the transmission of COVID-19 means that travel may not be possible and even if possible is not advisable unless essential.
 The situation is kept under review in consultation with the relevant authorities.
 While it will still be possible to apply for an Irish visa online in the normal manner, these temporary measures mean that applicants will not be able to complete their application process.
 Any application made online will remain valid until such time as restrictions are lifted.
-We intend to resume accepting applications as soon as safety concerns abate.
-Certain Priority/Emergency cases will continue to be processed and these include the following:
+A limited resumption of services has begun from 22nd June (see below).
+We intend to resume accepting other applications as soon as safety concerns abate.
+Certain Priority/Emergency cases continue to be processed throughout the pandemic and these include the following:

 - Emergency visa (e.g. Healthcare professionals, health researchers, and elderly care professionals);